hailleysiswanto/hailleysiswanto/README.md

 ★ Right now I am super interested in the intersection of engineering, cs, and medicine ★

-★ My most recent experience in cs are the quantum computing and systems programming classes I am in right now ★
+★ My most recent experiences in cs are the quantum computing and systems programming classes I am in right now ★

 ★ I am on GitHub because I want to fully immerse myself in bigger projects, learn a lot, and contribute even more ★